KnBrckr/picasa-album-uploader/readme.txt

 = Why are Permalinks required? =

 The Picasa Desktop client is very picky about the format of the URLs that it will accept during the upload process and will only accept a simple URL consisting of a single filename.
 The use of the slash (/) and question-marks (?) in the URL syntax results in no files being uploaded by Picasa to the server.
+In order to satisfy this requirement, permalinks must be used.

 = I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
 What do I do? =